ragyhaddad/d3-serverside-node.js/README.md

 Serverside rendering backbone code for D3.js
 #### Example usage
-After you start your app you can call requests from your javascript client-side
+After you start your app you can call requests from your javascript client-side And append your server rendered visualization to your DOM

 ```javascript
 <!DOCTYPE html>